 Watching for our savior”

 *Please allow me back up a bit here.
 God’s plans and His will are sensitive subjects.
 I’m not confident that I completely understand them but I am confident of a few things.
 God’s plans for us are redemptive and good.
 His will for us is that we be saved and conformed into the image of Christ.
-There is a huge difference between God’s will and plans for us and foreknowledge.
+There is a huge difference between God’s will & plans for us and foreknowledge.
 God cannot intervene and prevent every negative circumstance in our lives and maintain His commitment to granting us free will.
 As believers we need to be aware that God’s plans for us include a strategy for redemption based up His foreknowledge of the events that will impact our lives.
-We need to realize that God is not the author of all the negative circumstances of our lives.
+We also need to recognize that God is not the author of all the negative circumstances in our lives.
+We have an enemy.
+His name is Satan; and he’s more than happy to allow God to be blamed for his actions.